The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Experiments

 \section{Experiments}

 Our analytical model for $K$-NN acurracy in the presence of noise provides accuracy-vs-noise curves.
-We compare these to experimental curves derived from performing $K$-NN and CNN on noisy data.
-We repeat these experiment with multiple noise types, and several popular datasets: MNIST, CIFAR-10, and ImageNet (ILSVRC 2012).
+We compare these to experimental curves derived from performing $K$-NN and DNN on noisy data.
+We repeat these experiments with multiple noise types, and several popular datasets: MNIST, CIFAR-10, and ImageNet (ILSVRC 2012).
+Notice that we re-train the network for each dataset, noise type and noise level.

 {\bf $K$-NN experiments:} Fig.~\ref{fig:KNN_Analytical_vs_Experimental} shows how well Eq.~\eqref{eq:Q} approximates K-NN classification in practice.
 We show results for both MNIST and CIFAR-10 for the case of uniform and flip label noise, and for different $k$ values.
-As can be seen, our model fits the data well. \\ The MNIST dataset is simple enough that good classification can be achieved by performing $K$-NN in the space of image pixels.
-For more complex datasets, however, we use the output of the one-before-last layer of a Neural Net trained to classify the dataset (see ahead for details of the networks).
+As can be seen, our model fits the data well. \\ For each dataset we use an embedding of the examples in a space that is semantically meaningful enough to allow successful classification using $K$-NN.
+The MNIST dataset is simple enough that we can simply use the image pixels.
+For the other datasets, however, we use the output of the penultimate layer of the DNN trained to classify the dataset (described hereafter).

 {\bf Implementation details:} The analytical expressions in Eq.~\eqref{eq:efficient_nested_summation} are computationally intensive.
 For a feasible run-time, we found it necessary to use a multi-threaded C++ implementation that relies heavily on dynamic programming.
 On a fast 8-core Intel i7 CPU, producing the analytical curves for each figure takes up-to 60 minutes.